edgedb/edgedb/docs/edgeql/lexical.rst

     unicode: <any printable unicode character not preceded by "\">
     str_escapes: <see below for details>

-The inclusion of "high ASCII" character in :token:`q_char` in practice reflects the ability to use some of the letters with diacritics like ``ò`` or ``ü`` in the dollar-quote delimiter.
+The inclusion of "high ASCII" character in :token:`edgeql:q_char` in practice reflects the ability to use some of the letters with diacritics like ``ò`` or ``ü`` in the dollar-quote delimiter.

-Here's a list of valid :token:`str_escapes`:
+Here's a list of valid :token:`edgeql:str_escapes`:

 .. _ref_eql_lexical_str_escapes: